Centre-left coalition (Italy): Foundation of the Democratic Party

 Following the 2013 Italian general election and the 2014 European Parliament election in Italy, the PD was the largest party in the Chamber of Deputies, the Senate, and the European Parliament, respectively.
 Since April 2013, due to the inconclusive results of the 2013 general election held in February despite being the largest party and Pier Luigi Bersani's Italia.
-Bene Comune centre-left coalition, the PD member Enrico Letta was prime minister at the head of a government sustained by a grand coalition including The People of Freedom, which was later replaced by the New Centre-Right as the new Forza Italia (FI) went to the opposition, Civic Choice, and the Union of the Centre (UdC), the renamed UDCC that was later replaced by the Populars for Italy.
+Bene Comune centre-left coalition, the PD member Enrico Letta was prime minister at the head of a government sustained by a grand coalition including The People of Freedom, which was later replaced by the New Centre-Right (NCD) as the new Forza Italia (FI) went to the opposition, Civic Choice (SC), and the Union of the Centre (UdC), the renamed UDCC that was later replaced by the Populars for Italy (PpI).
 Following his election as party leader in February 2014, Matteo Renzi called for "a new phase" and consequently the party's national board voted to ask Letta to resign.
 Subsequently, Renzi was sworn in as prime minister at the head of the same coalition.

 By 2015, other than the national government, the PD led fifteen regional governments out of twenty and functioned as coalition partner in Trentino-Alto Adige/Südtirol.
-The 2016 Italian constitutional referendum was supported by the majority of the centre-left coalition.
-Inside the centre-left coalition, UdC, the Federation of the Greens, Autonomy Liberty Participation Ecology, Progressive Valdostan Union, Slovene Union, and Christian Popular Union campaigned for the "No" vote.
+The 2016 Italian constitutional referendum was supported by the parties of the Renzi government: the PD, the NCD, and SC, plus the Liberal Popular Alliance (ALA) of Denis Verdini, who broke with Berlusconi in July 2015 in order to support the Renzi government.
+Inside the centre-left coalition, the UdC, the Federation of the Greens (FdV), Autonomy Liberty Participation Ecology (ALPE), Progressive Valdostan Union (UVP), Slovene Union (US), and Christian Popular Union (UPC) campaigned for the "No" vote.
 The referendum was lost with 41% of "Yes" against 59% of "No" votes.
 After the referendum, Renzi tendered his resignation as prime minister and Paolo Gentiloni, also a member of the PD, became his successor.
 In the 2018 Italian general election, the centre-left coalition led by with Renzi obtained its worst result ever at 22.9% of the vote, well behind the centre-right coalition and the Five Star Movement (M5S).
 Following the defeat, Renzi resigned from secretary of the PD, and his deputy Maurizio Martina functioning afterwards as acting secretary.